Hiding thread ends

 The secret of the flat cord is in the manner the running thread is looped around the horn.
 The yarn is crossed and the yarn from the ball must be under the yarn from the cord.
 If you accidentally do it the easy way and the yarn from the ball is on top, you do not get a flat braid.
 Because the yarn from the ball stays on the same side of the lucet all the time, I make this cord with a no-turn technique.

 I made a few little videos: In the first one I make flat cord with my giant lucet and jumbo yarn.
 That hopefully makes it easier to see how the yarn is looped on the horn.
 In the second one I make cord my way, with the yarn in the right hand.
-With this technique I can get up the speed, although not to the same level as with standard lucet.
+With this technique I can get up the speed, although not to the same level as with basic round luceting.

 The flat cord is slightly different on different sides.
 With thin yarn the difference isn't that noticeable, but with the jumbo yarn it is easy to see (click the pic if you want to see a bigger version):